-I gotta be honest, I also love seeing my kids on technology but for selfish reasons… it’s like the only thing that puts them in such a trance when they were little that actually allowed me to sneak into the bathroom and pee by myself.
-At the same time, when my oldest son was four years old, I felt the guilt of not being a very hands-on mom to my boys.
+I gotta be honest, I don’t mind my kids being on technology but it’s for selfish reasons… since they were little, it’s been one of the only things that put them in a trance long enough to allow me to sneak into the bathroom and pee by myself.
+What a mom luxury.
+At the same time though, when my oldest son was four years old, I felt the guilt of not being a very hands-on mom to my boys.
 Especially since he’d been in speech/preschool classes for a couple years and LOVED learning!
 You could just see the joy on his face from the activities and crafts he had made.

 Our middle son, on the other hand, liked to be read to and color, but learning beyond that… no thanks.
 To help prepare them for school routines, I started working through the alphabet with them during the month of August… using activities, tracing/coloring sheets, and crafts daily to learn (or review) the alphabet.